bscwty/Computer-Aided-Diagnosis-on-Fundus-Image/README.md

 ## Classification

-1. A multi-class classification task using Resnet-50.
+1. A multi-label classification task using Resnet-50.
 2. The trained dataset is: [KaggleDR+](https://ieeexplore.ieee.org/abstract/document/9674886) with 8 major classes and 53 minor classes.